-- 5.1 The purpose of my evidence is to: - (a) provide a high level summary of the landscape values and sensitivities at the Estate; - (b) sets out why I consider that a special purpose zoning is an appropriate means of protecting those values and sensitivities; and - (c) provide commentary on Waitangi Limited's secondary 'fall-back' relief in respect of the parts of the (notified) Proposed Plan which apply to the Estate and are being considered at Hearing 4. - 5.2 I confirm that in preparing my evidence I have read in draft the evidence of Mr Ben Dalton and Ms Jacobs for Waitangi Limited.
+- 5.1 The purpose of my evidence is to: - (a) provide a high level summary of the landscape values and sensitivities at the Estate: - (b) explain how the understanding derived from the assessment of values and sensitivities has informed the development of the proposed special purpose zone plan and provisions (Waitangi Estate Special Purpose Zone proposal); - set out why I consider that the Waitangi Estate Special Purpose Zone proposal is an appropriate means of protecting those values and sensitivities; and - (d) provide an updated post-hearing four response on the Proposed Plan provisions as they relate to the Waitangi Estate Special Purpose Zone proposal. - I confirm that in preparing my evidence I have read in draft the evidence of Mr Ben Dalton and Ms Jacobs for Waitangi Limited, and the Cultural Values Assessment prepared by Ms Ngahuia Harawira, expert in cultural matters, for Waitangi Limited.